raspberrypilearning/build-a-buggy/en/step_1.md

 ## Introduction

 In this project you will build a robot buggy that you can program to move around using simple Python commands.
+You can also learn how to build a robot buggy on our [FutureLearn](https://www.futurelearn.com/courses/robotics-with-raspberry-pi) course.

 ![finished](images/finished.gif)